AliArmagan/FINEOS/README.md

 - To run test open the "CucumberRunner" class under runner folder, and write the tag that you wanna run inside the double code next to the tags.(Ex=> tags = "@add_user")

+ -I have Hooks class inside the "step_definitions" folder.If you wanna comment out "Driver.closeDriver()" to see page to make sure result as expected,it is under @After tag inside tearDown.

 - I have too tags that you can run.@delete_user and @add_user

 - I created 2 different feature file for each Scnerio.If you wanna check,you can see under features folder(src/test/resources/features).